Nitharshan369/Car-Delearship-Management/README.md

 # 🚗 Car Dealership Management System

-A comprehensive **Car Dealership Management System** built with **Python** and a user-friendly **Tkinter GUI**.
-This application helps manage inventory, employees, car types, imports/exports, and more—all in one place.

----

 ## 📋 Overview

 The Car Dealership Management System is designed to streamline operations at a car dealership.
 From tracking newly arrived and rental cars to managing employee information and generating visual insights, this application handles it all efficiently.